pockerman/quantum_computing_cs/README.md

 # pyq

-This is my set of notes for learning quantum programming.
+This is my set of notes for learning quantum computing.
 These notes have been produced using a variety of sources.
 However, the main references used are

 1. Noson Y. Yanofsky, Mirco A. Mannucci, ```Quantum Computing for Computer Scientists```, Cambridge University Press.